Deletecat/ds-flashcart-guide/docs/carts/r4isdhc.com.md

 ## 2013 Carts / Dual Core with no year number / "NEW" Carts

 !> These carts will brick if you attempt to use YSMenu on them, this has happened before many times which is why it is important to correctly identify your carts

+This is what the carts should look like:

+PLACEHOLDER FOR IMAGE

+You should use BL2CK if your cart looks like the carts above:

+1. Download BL2CK from here: [https://github.com/DS-Homebrew/flashcard-archive/raw/archive/files/BL2CK/BL2CK_1.30.4.zip](https://github.com/DS-Homebrew/flashcard-archive/raw/archive/files/BL2CK/BL2CK_1.30.4.zip)
+1. Extract the Bl2CK zip to your micro SD card!

 ## RTS Lite with no year number